codefresh-io/cap-docs.codefresh.io/_docs/integrations/quay.md

 ---

 Codefresh has native support for interacting with Quay registries, from where you can push, pull, and deploy images.
-Adding a Quay integration allows you to reference the integration in your pipelines (Codefresh or external), instead of adding explicit credentials.
+Adding a Quay integration allows you to reference the integration in your pipelines (Codefresh or external) by the name of the integration account, instead of adding explicit credentials.
 See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).

 ### Prerequisites